Feeding Nelson's Navy

 A fictional re-creation of a day in the life of a Rainbow character named Sunflower begins the book, illustrating events that might typically occur at an annual North American Rainbow Gathering.
 Using interviews with Rainbows, content analysis of media reports, participant observation, and scrutiny of government documents relating to the group, Niman presents a complex picture of the Family and its relationship to mainstream culture - called "Babylon" by the Rainbows.
 Niman also looks at internal contradictions within the Family and examines members' problematic relationship with Native Americans, whose culture and spiritual beliefs they have appropriated.

-Download The Logbooks of the 'Lady Nelson,' Book in PDF, Epub and Kindle
+Download Sergeant Nelson of the Guards Book in PDF, Epub and Kindle